-Slightly tired of big and long running projects both at work and at home I decided to make small spin-off project to help me working with ESP8266/ESP32 devices.
+Slightly tired of big and long-running projects both at work and at home I decided to make a small spin-off project to help me working with ESP8266/ESP32 devices.
 Is there any reason to make it when there are a lot of cheap USB-Serial converters in the market?
 I don’t think so.
-My only reason to make it is to have cool addition allowing ESP8266s be programmed automatically without “flash”/”reset” buttons but simple circuit with two transistors.
+My only reason to make it is to have cool addition allowing ESP8266s to be programmed automatically without “flash”/”reset” buttons but simple circuit with two transistors.
 Normally USB-Serial converters do not have it.
-And, of course I wanted to have some fun.
+And, of course, I wanted to have some fun.

-The device is built around cheap and popular CH340G chip.
+The device is built around cheap and popular CH340G chips.
 The only addition to standard schematics is two BC847 transistors for automatic programming.

 Components are soldered on dual layer PCB.
 I did not need to make it as small as possible, so the components are distributed very sparse.
 And since I already have a bunch of regular 12MHz quartz oscillators I used one of them instead of buying SMD one.